oseba1/a8-neural-nets/README.md

 In this assignment, we will experiment with a few simple neural networks.
 The idea is to obtain preliminary answers to questions like "How quickly can a network be trained?"
 "How reliable (or repeatable) is the training?" and "How accurate is the resulting network?"

 For this assignment, you will do some work at the python interpreter.
-Save a summary of what you do (python commands and all) in a file called `a6.py`.
-You will be submitting this file at the end.
+Save a summary of what you do (python commands and all) in a google doc and submit to google classroom.

 You will be using the `neural.py` file that was included with this assignment.
-At the top of your a6.py file, be sure to include the following: `from neural import *`.
+We will be going over `neural_test.py` in class.
+At the top of your `a8.py` file, be sure to include the following: `from neural import *`.
 The asterisk means import everything.

 1. Construct a network with two hidden nodes and train it on the XOR data below.
 Notice that we have complete information about the function we are trying to approximate - an unusual situation for a neural network.
     - How quickly (after how many training iterations) do the weights converge?
 Converging means the change in error over 100 iterations (the default `print_interval`) becomes neglible (for the purposes of this assignment neglible means the change in error is less than .0005: $\delta_w < .0005$. *Hint:* you may need to increase the iterations of the network by passing a number greater than the default 1000 for the `iters` argument of `train`.